Renewable energies

 Industry in brief

-The renewable energy sector in the north of eastern Germany is characterized by innovation, productivity and quality.
+The renewable energy sector in northeast Germany is characterized by innovation, productivity and quality.
 In addition, there are excellently trained and motivated employees with high regional company loyalty.
-Another cornerstone for successful company relocations and for the expansion of existing industrial structures are the efficient network structures between industry, universities and scientific institutions as well as well-developed logistical infrastructures with direct links to international markets.
+Another cornerstone for successful company relocations and for the expansion of existing industry is the efficient network of industry, universities and scientific institutions as well as well-developed logistics infrastructures with direct links to international markets.

 Energy for your projects

-With generous support programs, intensive research and development, qualified specialists and a productive industry network, Mecklenburg-Vorpommern gets your investments in renewable energies off the ground.
+With generous support programs, intensive research and development, qualified specialists and a productive industry network, Mecklenburg-Vorpommern helps get your investments in renewable energy off the ground.

 • Funding

-Technology, innovation and collaborative research are generously funded in MV.
-In addition, the acquisition and production costs of new assets are subsidized.
-The state provides up to 45 percent for the establishment of a business facility.
-As a full-service provider, we support you in applying for subsidies from MV and the EU.
-Please do not hesitate to contact us.
+Technology, innovation and collaborative research are generously funded in MV, and the acquisition and production costs of new assets are incentivized.
+The state also can provide up to 45% to establish your new business facility.
+As part of our full service, we will support your appications for incentives from MV and the EU - so do not hesitate to contact us.

 • Workforce and networks